TL;DR

 file provides ultimate control, it is not recommended for novice users due to the potential risks involved.

-4 Errors When Locking and Unlocking User Accounts in Linux
+Tips for Locking and Unlocking Users in Linux

 In A Nutshell